nicholasdcrotty/CDVMBG_BRM_CNNOculomotorAnalysis/README.md

 # CDVMBG_BRM_CNNOculomotorAnalysis
 This repository contains the scripts for a CNN-based analysis of time-course oculomotor data, as described in Crotty, Doyle, Volkova, Massa, Benson, &amp; Grubb (in prep).

 **NOTE:** All associated data and results (see **Data** below) are freely available [here](https://www.dropbox.com/scl/fo/gk3dmvuezb0x2jpfuaz25/ADTFmr_LaAReYmQpPYjJO-s?rlkey=m7qz4nl04vohbbmgu6jt9ihlv&st=7wfcqtui&dl=0).
-Due to Github file size constraints, these files couldn't be included in the current repo.
+Due to Github file size constraints, these files couldn't be included in the current repository.

 ## Authors:
 **Nicholas Crotty**